benhoyt/benhoyt.github.com/writings/prig.md

 The script is 60 characters for Prig, 35 for AWK -- almost twice the length.
 Go (and many statically-typed languages) are at a disadvantage here.
 First we have to initialize our sum variable to 0; in AWK that's implicit.

 Then we have the extra parentheses in `F(NF())` compared to AWK's cleaner `$NF`.
-I made a design decision early on to make all Prig builtins functions -- initially I had `NF` and `NR` as variables, but making them all functions means the code can split into fields lazily, only as needed (some simple scripts don't).
+I made a design decision early on to make all Prig builtins *functions* -- initially I had `NF` and `NR` as variables, but making them all functions means the code can split into fields lazily, only as needed (some simple scripts don't).

 Then there's the `float64()` conversion, which along with the parentheses for `NR()` and `Println()`, mean Prig ends up looking a bit like Lisp in some cases.
 AWK's `print s / NR` is definitely easier on the eye!

-Our third example prints the third field multiplied by 1000 (that is, in milliseconds) if the input line contains either of the strings `GET` or `HEAD`.
-Again, the Prig script compared to its AWK equivalent:
+Our third example prints the third field of each line multiplied by 1000 (that is, in milliseconds) if the input line contains either of the strings `GET` or `HEAD`.
+Here's that Prig script compared to its AWK equivalent:

 ```
 $ cat millis.txt